natcobbinah/Online_Shop_Django/README.md

  > Applying coupons to the shopping cart
  > Applying coupons to orders
  > Creating coupons for Stripe Checkout
- > Storing products that are usually bought together...in progress
+ > Storing products that are usually bought together
- > Building a product recommendation engine with Redis... in progress
+ > Building a product recommendation engine with Redis
 ```
 ## Sample Screenshots of app